markmarkyesyes/Educational-Intervention-Management-System/toImplement.md

         -will load students name, and predetermined info into hidden fields -will serve the proper form with the conditional objects determined by subject

 Create Tier Two Worksheet
-  -Make sure all inputs for the district template are included -Review validations
+  -Make sure all inputs for the district template are included
+    -conditionally populate tier intervention radio options
+    -serve student data into hidden fields
+    -serve previous problem id as the devault value for the textarea -serve previous intervention descriptions as hidden input fields and display lists -Review validations
   -Make sure the data is persisted to an object in the students appropriate list using form submission data -Return user to dashboard after creation with success flash message